 |50% Sayaguesa, 25% Chianina, 25% Heck|

 I was also shown a number of skulls from cross individuals.
 One of these (the upper one) was really huge with a horn span of about a meter or so.
-The skulls looked a lot like real Aurochs skulls already, but slightly shorter.
+The skulls resembled Aurochs skulls, but slightly shorter.

 The herds also include pure Sayaguesa and Chianina cows.
 My favourite Sayaguesa cow is named “Dona-Urraca”, she has a very good horn curvature and is fairly large, and during her 17 years of life she produced a lot of aurochs-like offspring.
 She is also the only cow that behaves dominant over the horses they share the reserve with.
 Another Sayaguesa is very interesting because she has a beautiful, red coat colour (a rarity in modern Sayaguesa, unfortunately).
 I also liked the Chianina cows.
 Every breed has its pro’s and con’s, and Chianina is better than I initially thought.
 Their small horns and the white diluted colour are disadvantages indeed, but their slim, long-legged and very large body can produce good results as Taurus cattle demonstrates.
 And apparently, their hardiness was largely underestimated, they do just as well as Sayaguesa and Heck cattle.